spragl/Tlock/PERL.md

 Each tlock is a subdirectory of the lock directory.
 Their names are "${marker}.${label}".
 The default value for $marker is "tlock".

-Each of the tlock directories has a sub directory named "d".
-The mtimes of these two directories saves the token and the timeout.
+All the data for a tlock is in its directory.
+If it is removed from the lock directory, the tlock is released.
+If it is moved back in, it is alive again (unless it has timed out).
+If too much playing around has messed up the lock directory, running tlock\_zing on it cleans it up.

-There also are some very shortlived directories named "${marker}\_.${label}".
-They are per label master locks.
-They help making changes to the normal locks atomic.
+The lock directory also contains shortlived directories named "${marker}\_.${label}".
+They are per label master locks that help to make changes to the normal locks atomic.

 # FUNCTIONS AND VARIABLES